Dementium II: Development

 The game was announced when a teaser trailer was released on May 30, 2009, to IGN.
 The teaser acted as a commercial for the Bright Dawn Treatment Center.
 This was one of the many settings for the game.

 Watsham had said in October 2009 that Dementium II is "the best game he has ever worked on."

 Reception

 The DS version received "generally favorable reviews", while the PC version received "generally unfavorable reviews", according to the review aggregation website Metacritic.
 In Japan, where the DS version was ported and published by Intergrow on September 30, 2010, Famitsu gave it a score of one eight, two sevens, and one eight for a total of 30 out of 40.

-Dementium II HD

-On December 18, 2013, Dementium II HD was released for the PC and Mac.
-It was developed by Memetic Games and published by Missing Link Games.
-It received mixed to negative reviews with the score of 37/100 on Metacritic.